Jersonwm/Modern-Login-Page/README.md

 # Modern-Login-Page

 In this repository I will use use modern HTML, CSS, and JavaScript to create a complete Login Page Design with Login and Sign up animations.
-We'll be using CSS Flexbox, CSS transition for some cool animation effects and also CSS keyframes!
+I will use CSS Flexbox, CSS transition for some cool animation effects and also CSS keyframes!

 # Screenshot
 Here we have project screenshot :